dulnan/nuxt-multi-cache/docs/composables/useCDNHeaders.md

 The method will only set the value **if it is lower than the current value**.

+### setBoolean(key: string)

+This method works for the following boolean properties:

+- immutable
+- maxStale
+- mustRevalidate
+- noCache
+- noStore
+- noTransform
+- onlyIfCached
+- proxyRevalidate

+The method will always set the boolean value to `true`.

 ### private()

 Sets `private` to `true` and sets the value of `public` to `false`.
 Use this if